Skip to content

 To disable upstream mappings, set this to an empty string: "".
 This will effectively make AniBridge depend solely on your local custom mappings.

-list[str] (Optional, default: [])
+list[str] (optional, default: [])

 web.enabled

-bool (Optional, default: True)
+bool (optional, default: True)

 When enabled, the web interface is accessible.